dylan-lang/testworks/documentation/users-guide/source/reference.rst

    :signature: define benchmark *name* (#key *description, tags*) *body* end
    :parameter name: Name of the benchmark; a Dylan variable name.
-   :parameter description: A string describing the purpose of the benchmark.
+   :parameter #key description: A string describing the purpose of the benchmark.
-   :parameter tags: A list of strings to tag this benchmark.
+   :parameter #key tags: A list of strings to tag this benchmark.

    Benchmarks may contain arbitrary code and may use assertions, although that isn't required.
 If the benchmark signals an error it